csc190mothership/mothership-app/README.md

 # MOTHERSHIP

-A project made from CSC190 at Hofstra University by Mohammed Ali, Roshni Varkey, Ethan Ramos, Brady Norum, and Nik Valle.
+A project made from CSC190 at Hofstra University by Mohammad Ali, Roshni Varkey, Ethan Ramos, Brady Norum, and Nik Valle.

 Uses Flutter, Supabase.